23 January 2023

 An important part of the focus of the report is to make recommendations to government, in a context where the sector can plan, collaborate and share as much as it wishes but the conditions in which those plans are enacted need to be suitable.
 Among the recommendations to government in the report are the need to extend 0% VAT relief to incentivise the retrofitting of existing buildings; the need to transform the National Grid to remove barriers to the adoption of renewable technologies; and the need for BEIS to incorporate sustainability and carbon modules within its SME growth schemes.

-We are pleased that the Platinum Jubilee Challenge report has recommendations in common Mission Zero, a recent report by former Universities Minister, Chris Skidmore.
+We are pleased that the Platinum Jubilee Challenge report has recommendations in common with Mission Zero, a recent report by former Universities Minister, Chris Skidmore.
 Amongst many recommendations, he makes the case for universities to play a central role in efforts to limit global warming and deliver economic growth.
 “The UK must take advantage of its world-leading university and research sectors to deliver the technologies of the future and capture growth.”

 While the report and the work accompanying it pay dividends for a close reading in every member institution, it is worth highlighting some of the key aspects and conclusions: